 - Prepare for the WPST

 The Writing Center tutors do not proofread papers.
-Tutors will work with each student to develop his/her editing skills.
+Instead, tutors work with each student to develop his/her editing skills.

 Tutoring by Appointment

-You will be scheduled for a weekly appointment with a tutor.
+Most students meet with their tutors weekly at the same day and time.
 You and your tutor will develop priorities for improving your writing over a period of time.
 Your weekly appointment will be reserved for you until you indicate that you no longer wish to continue.
-To schedule an appointment, complete the Online Tutor Request Application or come to the Writing Center and complete an E-application.
-You should be scheduled within one to three days.
+To schedule an appointment, complete the Online Tutor Request Application or stop by the Writing Center and complete an E-application.
 To complete this application, you will need to know your campus email address and your Student ID.
+Usually, students will receive email appointment information within one to three days.

 If a student is enrolled in ESL 1000, ESL 1005, or ESL 2000, he or she will attend a tutoring session once per week as part of the course's requirements.
 These sessions are one-on-one and usually focus on helping students learn to self-edit.
 In addition, tutors aid students with global concerns such as focus and development.
 The Writing Center also offers specialized ESL tutoring to students not enrolled in the above ESL courses.